Online Learning for Obstacle Avoidance: Experiments

 \subsection{Hardware Experiments}

 \paragraph{Experiment overview.} For our hardware experiments, we use the Unitree Go1 quadruped robot, shown in Fig.~\ref{fig:anchor}.
 The robot is equipped with LIDAR and an inertial measurement unit (IMU) which enable obstacle detection and localization using LIO-SAM~\citep{shan2020liosam}.
 The robot's task is to traverse a dense course of cylindrical obstacles, while encountering time delays and residual, nonlinear dynamics.
 The plant is modeled as a Dubins' car; the equations of motion are included in Supp.~\ref{AppC:Experiments}.
 The high-level inputs are then translated to joint-level torque commands by the robot's low-level controller.
+We note that the noisy estimates on hardware of both the state and the relative obstacle positions will further demonstrate the OLC algorithm's robustness to noise in the inputs to Alg. \ref{Alg:FPL-OA}, including in the reconstructed disturbances and in the estimated state.

 \paragraph{Controller architecture.} All sensing and computation is performed onboard the robot.
 We use a Euclidean clustering algorithm for obstacle detection \citep{Sun_Lidar_obstacle_detector_2021} based on the LIDAR measurements.
-This detection algorithm runs onboard the robot and provides updated obstacle locations to the controller in real time (note that not all obstacles are initially sensed due to occlusions and larger distances).
+This detection algorithm runs onboard the robot and provides updated obstacle locations to the controller in real time (not all obstacles are initially sensed due to occlusions and larger distances).
 At each replanning step, the robot generates a nominal set of waypoints from the estimated state and detected obstacles using an A* algorithm~\citep{Hart1968Astar} over a discretization of the traversable space, which is converted to a continuous path by a down-sampled smoothing spline.
-We then wrap the additional OLC feedback controller of the form presented in Eqn.~\ref{Eqn:LDCs} to generate corrective actions using Alg.~\ref{Alg:FPL-OA}.
+We then wrap the additional OLC feedback controller ($H=5$, $T = 40$) of the form presented in Eqn.~\ref{Eqn:LDCs} using Alg.~\ref{Alg:FPL-OA}.
+The use of A$^*$ in lieu of RRT$^*$ was undertaken to ensure smoother resulting paths for the quadruped.
+We justify the change by noting that due to discretization A$^*$ should only be \emph{equally or more robust} than RRT$^*$ (using equivalent margin), thereby \emph{reducing} the apparent benefits of the OLC module.